 3. Build Your Blog

+It might sound intimidating, but this part is really easy.
 Basically, you need to decide on a blogging platform and a hosting company.

 4. Find Your Theme